davidtannock/docker-beanstalkd/README.md

 # Beanstalkd

-Beanstalkd is a simple, fast work queue.
+[Beanstalkd](http://kr.github.io/beanstalkd/) is a simple, fast work queue.
+Its interface is generic, but was originally designed for reducing the latency of page views in high-volume web applications by running time-consuming tasks asynchronously.

 ## Usage